-You have taken a very positive first step in reaching out for counselling by clicking onto my website.
+You have taken a very positive first step by clicking onto my website.
 Making a decision to seek out counselling is not always an easy one.
 Despite efforts within society to reduce the stigma attached to mental health issues, many people continue to experience feelings of shame or embarrassment in this regard.

 No matter which course you decide to follow, I wish you health and happiness in your journey toward healing and self-discovery.